kth-ros-pkg/kvaser_canlib/README.md

 kvaser_canlib
 =============

-Installs drivers and header files for Kvaser CAN cards in Dumbo.
+Installs drivers and header files for Kvaser CAN cards.